magicmouse/beads-examples/Example - Tolkien SDK/README.md

 *implementation note: if a regular query fails, we will return an empty array, and a gloal status variable in the module will be set that the user can reference.*

+*implementation note: although the underlying API offers pagination and limit features, given the tiny number of records in most tables, with a max of around 3200 records in quotes, the decision to eliminate such features was made.
+The additional complexity is not justified for either RAM or data transfer reasons.
+For a different application one would merely add a range operator to the query syntax so as to be able to subset selectively*

 Note that query results from host look like this: